The Lesser Antilles Volcanic Arc: Unlocking the Mysteries

 The Lesser Antilles Subduction Zone

-The Lesser Antilles Subduction Zone is a convergent plate boundary that occurs on the seafloor.
+The Lesser Antilles Subduction Zone is a convergent plate boundary on the seafloor.
 It involves the subduction of the North American Plate crust beneath the Caribbean Plate.
-This geological process is known as subduction and occurs when one tectonic plate moves beneath another due to high gravitational potential energy, sinking into the mantle.
+This geological process is known as subduction, and it occurs when one tectonic plate moves beneath another due to high gravitational potential energy, sinking into the mantle.

-The subduction process involved in the Lesser Antilles is oblique subduction, which means that the plates are not only moving directly towards each other, but also slightly sideways.
-This contributes to the unique tectonic and volcanic activity of the region.
+The Lesser Antilles' subduction process is oblique subduction, which means that the plates are moving not only directly toward each other but also slightly sideways.
+This contributes to the region's unique tectonic and volcanic activity.

 The ongoing subduction of the North American Plate crust under the Caribbean Plate has led to the creation of many volcanic islands.
 From the Virgin Islands in the north to the islands off the coast of Venezuela in the south, the Lesser Antilles Subduction Zone has left its mark on the Caribbean landscape.